Tijuana University Hosts Mexican Presidential Debate

 Under this town hall setting, 42 select individuals representing different communities or groups had an opportunity to directly ask the candidates a question.

-After the debate’s conclusion, Juan Manuel Ocegueda Hernandez, UABC, Tijuana dean, said he was happy to have hosted the event successfully.
+After the debate’s conclusion, campus dean Juan Manuel Ocegueda Hernandez, said he was happy to have hosted the event successfully.

-“We are all very happy, everything came out alright,” the dean said.
+“We are all very happy, everything came out alright,” he said.
 “It was many days of hard work and coordination with the Presidential Estate and the INE to carry out this grand event of Mexican democracy,” concluded Ocegueda Hernandez.